agilepro/epiconsciousness/docs/Ethics/Morality/definitions.md

 * Using a knife to slice a person
 * Using a knife to remove a ruptured appendix from a person

-The first is fine, the second add context to describe something that is normally quite bad.
-The third adds more context to refine the situation into surgery which might be life saving.
+The first is a good action normally part of preparing food.
+The second adds context to describe an attack which is bad.
+The third adds more context to refine the situation into surgery which might be life saving and good.

 To recognize an action, we need to "slice it out" of reality: that is we select a set of facts that we believe relevant to the situation, and then we classify according to those facts.
 From whatever is happening, we need to classify the action into some identified form which can then be subject to rules.
 The classification of actions is culture dependent.
 The same actual occurrence might be classified several different ways, by different people, using differing levels of detail.